objectbox/objectbox-dart/objectbox/example/flutter/objectbox_demo_sync/README.md

 # objectbox_demo

-## Getting Started with ObjectBox Sync
+## Getting Started with ObjectBox Sync in Flutter / Dart

 This project contains the Flutter version of the main example from the [objectbox-examples](https://github.com/objectbox/objectbox-examples) repository.